strimzi/strimzi.github.io/_posts/2023-04-02-writing-custom-pod-security-providers.md

 If you want to try using custom Pod Security Providers in Strimzi, you can either use the provided example or write your own provider.
 To do so, you will need to have Java and Maven installed on your computer.
 Strimzi uses Java 17.
-To be able to add your custom provider to the Strimzi container image, you will also need to have a [Docker](https://www.docker.com/products/docker-desktop/) (or one of the Docker alternatives such as [Podman](https://podman.io/)) installed.
+To be able to add your custom provider to the Strimzi container image, you will also need to have [Docker](https://www.docker.com/products/docker-desktop/) (or one of the Docker alternatives such as [Podman](https://podman.io/)) installed.
 And finally, you will need to have a container registry to store the newly built container image.
 It can be a private container registry that is part of your Kubernetes platform or for example a [Docker Hub](https://hub.docker.com/) or [Quay.io](https://quay.io/) account.